 The first FINFRINGE was in Turku from May 10th to 12th, 2019.
 Four stages featured 24 different performances from nine countries.
 The performances were selected from over 150 applicants.
 The FFOFF programme spread to the center of Turku.
 The festival had 2406 spectators.

 In 2019, we awarded 7 FINFRINGE Awards.
-The awards, made from old CDs, went to the following performances:
+The awards, made from old CDs by Hanne Lammi, were given out to the following performances: